 Working for the administrative department at OSF St. Mary Medical Center has allowed me to better understand the entirety of the health field as I desire to pursue medicine.
 I have learned that the administrative goal is "to serve those who help serve others."
 Therefore, as a future member of the medical field, I will have the background knowledge to better appreciate my administration.
 This experience has also motivated me to consider pursuing an administrative role in the health field further down the road.

 What programs or people have provided any grants, funding or financial assistance for your internship?

-Mr. James Straus, through the Bastian Center for Career and Pre-Professional Development, provided me with financial assistance for this internship.
+Mr. James Straus, through the Bastian Family Career Center, provided me with financial assistance for this internship.